sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 routing, and transforms).
 This tunnel (along with some SDN feature work) will redirect the packets to a DPU, for example - in an appliance.
 This is where the DASH performance enhancements (so called *bump in the wire*) happens.

-## Packet transforms

-Packet transformation plays a crucial role when moving a packet from a source to a destination.
-Before we look at the example, let's define a few terms.

-- **Flows**.
-It describes a specific *conversation* between two hosts (SRC/DST IP, SRC/DST Port).
-When flows are processed and policy is applied to them and then routed, the SmartNIC (or DPU) records the outcomes of all those decisions in a **transform** and places them in the **flow table** which resides locally on the card itself.

-  > [!NOTE] This is why sometimes the term *transform* and *flow* are used
-  > interchangeably.

-- **Transforms**.
-It is represented either by *iflow* (initiator) or *rflow* (responder) in the **flow table**.
-It contains everything the SmartNIC needs to route a packet to its destination without first having to apply a policy.
-  Whenever the SmartNIC receives a packet, it checks the local *flow table* to see if the preparatory work has been done for this flow.
-The following can happen:

-  - When a *transform* or *flow* doesn’t exist in the *flow table*, a **slow path** is executed and policy applied.
-  - When a *transform* or *flow* does exist in the *flow table*, a **fast path** is executed and the values in the transform are used to forward the packet to its destination without having to apply a policy first.

-- **Mapping table**.
-It is tied to the V-Port, and contains the CA:PA (IPv4, IPv6) mapping, along with the FNI value of the CA for Inner Destination MAC re-write and VNID to use for VXLAN encapsulation.

-  > [!NOTE] The Flexible Network Interface (FNI) is a 48-bit value which easily
-  > maps to MAC values.
-The MAC address of a VNIC (VM NIC or BareMetal NIC) is
-  > synonymous with FNI.
-It is one of the values used to identify a V-Port
-  > container ID.

-- **Routing table**.
-A longest prefix match (LPM) table that once matched on destination specifies the action to perform VXLAN encapsulation based on variables already provided, VXLAN encap using a **mapping table** or *Overlay Tunnel* lookup for variables, or *L3/L4 NAT*.
-Routing tables are mapped to the V-Port.

-- **Flow table**.
-A global table on a SmartNIC that contains the transforms for all of the per-FNI flows that have been processed through the data path pipeline.

 ## Processing pipeline